MarcelKaemper/boilerplate-master/README.md

 # Boilerplate-master (bpm)
-A program that generates boilerplate files whenever you need
+A program that generates boilerplate files whenever you need.
+You can edit/add boilerplates here: ~/.bpm/boilerplates.
+Feel free to submit pull requests if the boilerplate is mandatory.

 # Usage
 Format:

 ```